kushmdesai/Gamepad/Journal/journal.md

 ### Time spent: .5 Hours

 So today after I got back from school I just waited until the starting ceremony and wow it was amazing!
 I liked the slide show a lot and the giveaway announcements were so exciting.
 After the call I had some other stuff do to but quickly got back to the project.
-Although I supposed I didn't really do anythinig today I stil messed around with the pcb, case, and also did some research about wheather I should use kmk or qmk.
+Although I supposed I didn't really do anything today I stil messed around with the pcb, case, and also did some research about wheather I should use kmk or qmk.

 ## May 24 - Coding